scionproto-contrib/csnet/README.md

 Building and installing the library and examples requires CMake 3.22 or newer ( download [here](https://cmake.org/download/)).

-All the requirements for building the library and examples are fetched automatically with CMake.
+All the requirements for building the library and examples are fetched automatically with CMake and installed in the workspace build directory, ensuring the rest of the system remains unaffected.

 Running the examples (in `./examples`) additionally requires the following: